flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Specifications.rst

 1. Power Button
 ^^^^^^^^^^^^^^^

 Press the power button at the top left corner of the I/O panel to turn off FlytPOD.
-Please be patient while the system shuts down.
-The RGB LED turns to amber color upon shutting down.
+The RGB LED turns to amber upon shutting down.

-.. note:: It may take a few seconds for the system to shut down completely.
+.. note:: Please be patient while the system shuts down.
+It may take a few seconds for the system to shut down completely.